Skip to content

 bash

-situ exec --objective "<text>" [--timeout 600] [--context <text>] [--resume] [--session <id>] [--json]
+situ exec --objective "<text>" [--timeout 600] [--host 127.0.0.1] [--port 5500] [--session <id>] [--compute-pool local] [--compute-kind local] [--compute-label <label>] [--cuda-visible-devices <devices>] [--json]

-situ exec --resume [--objective "<text>"] [--timeout 600] [--json]
+situ exec --session <id> [--objective "<text>"] [--timeout 600] [--host 127.0.0.1] [--port 5500] [--json]

 FlagDefaultDescription

---session <id>Resume a specific session by id
+--session <id>Target a specific session by id

 --jsonPrint machine-readable summary instead of progress lines